cdomet-d/transcendence/.doc/databases.md

 |   1    |      started     |
 |   2    |      ended       |

 The tournamentID will allow use the get all the games played in a tournament without having to duplicate data in the tournament table.
-It can be nulled is a game is not part of a tournament.
+It can be nulled if a game is not part of a tournament.

 There is the question of the local game.
 If a game is local, the "invited" user is not register as a user, which means not userID.
 How do we planned on going about it ?
 We might set the loser/winnerID to null and set a "Invited player" a the game dashboard front wise.
 TODO : figure that out